papermoonio/devrel-indexers/README.md

 # DevRel Indexers

 This repository contains [Subsquid](https://docs.subsquid.io/) indexers split up by network.
+Please refer to the README.md files for each indexer for more information.

 ## Get Started